Remembering Our Heroes: Two Nameless Soldiers

 More by this Author

-A short biography of the legendary samurai Tadakatsu Honda
+A short biography about the samurai Sanada Yukimura.

 Few things are more enjoyable than catching a big fish, and few things are better for catching a variety of big fish than live fishing worms.
 If you are someone that goes fishing often like myself, then you probably...